 For many stay-at-home moms, self-care is virtually non-existent.
 Many mothers have the impression that giving everything to their kids (e.g., physical duties, emotional strength, time, energy, etc.) means they are “good” moms.
 When I started my journey as a stay-at-home mom, I thought this too.
 I thought if I just gave my kids my everything, then they would turn out “perfect.”

 What 11 years of experience has now taught me is that we can support and guide our kids but their choices and ultimately their development is their story, not mine.
-Like the old saying goes, “you can’t pour from an empty cup” and this is very true for motherhood.
-As stay-at-home moms we must find little ways to fuel ourselves, our needs and our personalities if we are to have anything to offer our children.
+As the old saying goes, “you can’t pour from an empty cup” and this is very true for motherhood.
+As stay-at-home moms, we must find little ways to fuel ourselves, our needs, and our personalities if we are to have anything to offer our children.

 Mindset for Stay-at-Home Moms

 Although not often discussed in mom circles, changing your mindset is crucial to being happy as a stay-at-home mom.
 Let’s face it, the stereotype of stay-at-home moms in our culture is not so great.
 Our role in society is not well-respected or even well-understood.
-Stay-at-home moms are often depicted as caring and loving but also simplistic, unintelligent, hypervigilant to their kids’ well-being and sometimes even spoiled.
-Although in reality, none of this stereotype is even close to accurate, I think this image often seeps into moms’ mindsets.
+Stay-at-home moms are often depicted as caring and loving but also simplistic, unintelligent, hypervigilant about their kids’ well-being, and sometimes even spoiled.
+Although in reality, none of these stereotypes are even close to accurate, I think this image often seeps into moms’ mindsets.
 They begin to see themselves and the work they do at home as unimportant, not relevant, and not contributing to society as much as parents who work outside the home.
 This mindset often contributes to stay-at-home moms not feeling as fulfilled in their role as they could feel.